aamfahim/explainer.js/README.md

 - `-u, --token-usage`: Display number of tokens that were sent in the prompt and the number of tokens that were returned.
 Default: `false`.
 - `-h, --help`: Display the help message for user.
 - `-v, --version`: Display the current version of the tool.
-- `-l, --toml <file>`: specify if you want to use a custom toml config file that contains all of your options

 ## Arguments